sharkattack51/Karabiner/README.md

 ![](./sample.png)

 This library provides the basic UI components.
-(Button, ImageLoader, DraggableObject, Scroll and Slider, ScrollPage and Indicator) These can be implemented with a few code.
+(Button, ImageLoader, DraggableObject, Scroll and Slider, ScrollPage and Indicator) Available in touch and mouse input.
+These can be implemented with a few code.

 The library does not have the view element.
 It takes the layout movie clip from the SWC, and wraps using the component class.